International Foundation Year in Law

 The International Foundation Year in Law leads to a choice of degrees at Lancaster University Law School – one of the UK’s most respected law schools.
 To prepare for your degree, you will study core English language modules and subject modules for Law.
 Your degree options include Criminology, Law, and Law with Politics.

+Ready to make a difference and change the world?
+Take the first steps to your law degree from a UK university with our specialist pathway programme.
 As a Law student the topics you will study include justice, ethics, democracy and political institutions.
-You will learn about important cases and the history of the law, and you will either study Globalisation or Core mathematics.
+You will learn about important cases and the history of the law, complemented by either study Globalisation or Core Mathematics.

 Core modules focus on your English language and university-level study skills.
 At the end of the programme you will feel confident in taking notes, writing essays, giving presentations, and contributing to discussions.
 Study areas include: